Subscribe to receive email updates on a variety of fish, fishing and fisheries topics.

 Proposed statewide walleye stocking, 2014-2015

 Based on a stocking strategy developed with public input, a list of lakes for walleye stocking in 2014 and 2015 was developed.
 Stocking priorities were based on criteria including anticipated fingerling survival, history of natural reproduction, public access, tribal interest (for ceded territory lakes) and potential tourism impact. .
 If a lake is not on the list it either has adequate natural reproduction or conditions do not favor good survival of stocked walleye.

 The Wisconsin Walleye Initiative will make significant increases in the stocking of large walleye fingerlings from state, tribal and private hatcheries.
 To make the most effective use of walleye stocking, the DNR has developed the following DRAFT stocking guidance to prioritize stocking efforts:

 Stocking final summary- November 20, 2013

 The DNR was directed to create and administer a competitive walleye production grant program to provide financial assistance to eligible applicants for the purpose of increasing production capacity of extended-growth walleye fingerlings (6-8 inches) for stocking in state waters.
 Eligible applicants include all Wisconsin cities, villages, towns and counties; federally recognized Indian tribes or bands located in Wisconsin; and private fish farms located in Wisconsin.
 Fish farms must be registered with Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) and must be in compliance with all applicable state and federal environmental and fish health related laws.

 The state will be awarding two million dollars in one grant application cycle.
-Applications for grant funding will be accepted by the DNR from December 4, 2013 until January 31, 2014.
 The total grant amount awarded to an individual grantee or hatchery may not exceed $500,000.